MiddletonCommunityVoice/services-list/content/emergency-services/walk-in-centre-prestwich.md

 ---
 ### Information
 **WALK-IN-CENTRE**
-- Is a short walk from Prestwich Tram stop and bus stops.
+A short walk from Prestwich Tram stop and bus stops.

 - The Centre is opperated by Pennine Care
 - Open Mon to Sat from 12 midday til 8pm